tjoen/vodafoneNLstats/README.md

 vodafoneNLstats
 ===============

 Simple csv file analyzer from the dutch vodafone website.
+And a repo to learn Git!